 Body Count (1992-present) is a Nu-Metal band from Newark, New Jersey, USA.

 ith a ghetto background that allegedly involved numerous counts of illegal activity in his past and taking on a name derived from Iceburg Slim with a mean caustic wit, Ice-T set himself up to declare himself the original 'gangsta rapper' (but truth is he wasn't the first but he did manage to invent the potent 'west coast' style of it).
-In his original configuration of the act as a rapper he raised the ire of the PMRC for his lyrics and style of glorifying criminal activity in albums like Rhyme Pays (1987).
-Power (1988) was more mature but the follow-up Girls L.G.B.N.A.G.
-(Let's Get Butt Naked And Fuck) set the bar back down again, mind you, it was hardly his most offensive set - he clearly wasn't done yet.
-The follow-up was his first real attempts at moving into the Rock/Metal realm for 1989's The Iceburg: Freedom Of Speech was his statement defending his rights against the PMRC, with the follow-up O.G.
-Original Gangster (1991) making top 5 in the UK His argument has always been that he tells it the way it is, but it was more likely just a lame excuse for the glorification of criminal activities and objectifying women.
+In his original configuration of the act as a rapper, he raised the ire of the PMRC for his lyrics and style of glorifying criminal activity in albums like Rhyme Pays (1987).
+Power (1988) was more mature but the follow-up Girls L.G.B.N.A.F.
+(Let's Get Butt Naked And Fuck) set the bar back down again; mind you, it was hardly his most offensive set - he clearly wasn't done yet.
+The follow-up was his first real attempts at moving into the rock/heavy metal realm for 1989's The Iceburg: Freedom Of Speech; his statement defending his rights against the PMRC.
+The follow-up O.G.
+Original Gangster (1991) making top 5 in the UK.
+His argument has always been that he tells it the way it is, but it was more likely just a lame excuse for the glorification of criminal activities and objectifying women.

-After taking a break to write a book and host a TV documentary of "Blaxploitation" and show "Baadaass TV" he would return, now apparently targeting people of the Jewish faith on VI: Return Of The Real (1996) with the line up change of Griz (bass) and O.T. (drums) taking over from the incumbents to be featured on Violent Demise (The Last Days).
+After taking a break to write a book and host a TV documentary of "Blaxploitation" and show "Baadaass TV" he would return, now apparently targeting people of the Jewish faith on VI: Return Of The Real (1996); this album, however, would be considered a part of his Ice-T discography and not necessarily that of Body Count.
+He would return to his metal outfit proper with the line up change of Griz (bass) taking over from Mooseman, for Violent Demise: The Last Days (1997).